 We request a minimum of three letters of recommendation to be submitted on your behalf.
-You will be asked in the Graduate Education application for the names and e-mail addresses of the three recommenders, which you will enter via the application tab titled "Supplemental."
-Your recommenders will receive and e-mail with a link that will direct them to submit their recommendations electronically to the Graduate Education for your file.
+You will be asked in the Graduate Education application for the names and email addresses of the three recommenders, which you will enter via the “Supplemental” tab in the application.
+Your recommenders will receive an email with a link that will direct them to submit their recommendations electronically to the ASU Graduate College.
 Please inform your recommenders that the online submission process is the only method for submission.

-One letter should be from your current employer (supervisor or manager), and the remaining letters should be from individuals who can best evaluate your potential for graduate-level business study.
-These typically are faculty or other professional associates.
-They should know you personally and be familiar with your career, credentials, leadership strengths and professional aspirations.
-They also should know your personal qualities, current career focus and potential for success in a graduate business program.
+Ideally, letters should be from individuals who can best evaluate your potential for graduate-level research.
+These typically are faculty at research-oriented schools.
+They should know you personally and be familiar with your credentials, leadership strengths, and professional aspirations.
+They also should know your personal qualities, current career focus, and potential for success in a doctoral business program

-W. P. Carey School doctoral program applicants should plan to take the test no later than two weeks prior to the January 15 deadline.
-Official GMAT scores must be sent to the ASU Graduate Education.
+W. P. Carey School doctoral program applicants should plan to take the test no later than two weeks prior to the Jan.
+15 application deadline.
+Official GMAT scores must be sent to the ASU Graduate College.
 GMAT scores are only valid for a period of five years.